3C0D/copy-new/README's Linked Content/To Run Writing Tools Directly from the Source Code.md

 - **DEV mode**: Debug logs are automatically enabled and appear in console
 - **build-final mode**: No debug file logging (console only)

-**⚠️ Important Note for dev_build Mode:**
+**⚠️ Important Note for build_dev Mode:**

-If you previously ran `dev_script.py` and want to test the initial configuration windows in `dev_build` mode, remember to delete the `data_dev.json` file in `dist/dev/` first.
+If you previously ran `dev_script.py` and want to test the initial configuration windows in `build_dev` mode, remember to delete the `data_dev.json` file in `dist/dev/` first.
 This ensures you see the first-time setup experience.

 ## 🔧 Manual Setup (Advanced Users)